rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 * If we worship Christ, then we will venerate His mother who birthed the God-man, the spirit of truth, the word made flesh.
 * If we worship the one true God, then we will venerate all the symbols of the one true God, such as scripture, hymns, and icons.

-If we do not feel any respect or honor to the saints, or to the Theotokos, or to the scriptures, then it is not God that we worship.
+If we do not feel any respect or honor to the saints, or to the Theotokos, or to the scriptures, then it is probably not God that we worship.
 We all worship, and our actions and words will reveal what it is we are really worshipping.

+Worshipping icons would of course be wrong.
+It would be idolatry and should be condemned as heretical.
+Likewise, conflating icons with idol worship should also be condemned.
+Iconoclasts should be condemned as heretical.

+Imagine someone burning Bibles because they thought people were worshipping Bibles instead of God.
+If you can understand that you're not worshipping a Bible while venerating the words of the gospel, then you can understand that icon veneration is not idol worship.